akka/akka/akka-docs/src/main/paradox/coordination.md

 In addition it is expected that a lease implementation will include a time to live mechanism meaning that a lease won't be held for ever in case the node crashes.
 If a user prefers to have outside intervention in this case for maximum safety then the time to live can be set to infinite.

-Create a configuration location with the following configuration:

-* `lease-class` property for the FQN of the lease implementation
+The configuration must define the `lease-class` property for the FQCN of the lease implementation.

-And implement the following properties where the defaults comes from `akka.coordination.lease`:
+The lease implementation should have support for the following properties where the defaults come from `akka.coordination.lease`:

 @@snip [reference.conf](/akka-coordination/src/main/resources/reference.conf) { #defaults }